a-liut/gio-fog-node-go/README.md

 Go implementation of the Giò system fog node.

-It search for Gio-compliant devices and connectes to them providing a unified REST interface to let the rest of Gio system interact with devices.
+It search for Gio-compliant devices and connects to them providing a unified REST interface to let the rest of Gio system interact with devices.
 The connection is kept open until the program stops.

 To stop the program, send SIGINT signal.